DonColon/jDiscogs/README.md

     ...
 </dependencies>
 ```

 After that open your console in the project's directory and enter the following command:
 ```bash
 mvn clean install
 ```

 Maven should install all required dependencies and you can start using the library.

 ## Usage
 Instantiate a `Discogs` client object using the constructor that best fits your application's needs.
 Each constructor is for a different authentication method.
 With the client object you can call the API endpoints and retrieve the information as a java bean.

 ### Token Authorization
-This method is simpliest way to start with.
+This method is the simpliest way to start with.
 You only have to pass the API key of your account to the client.
 ```java
 final String apiKey = "<your_api_key>";
 final long releaseID = 249504;